mikevercoelen/icons-loader/README.md

 ## Example workflow integration

-So how can you integrate `iconfont-webpack` into your current webpack workflow?
+So how can you integrate `icons-loader` into your current webpack workflow?
 Here is how I use it:

 - Create an `icons` directory in your project `src` and put in all the `.svg` icons
 - Create an `index.js` file in the new `icons` directory: